 Iron and manganese can be removed with an iron filter, but it is important to conduct tests for other contaminants (such as those listed here) as filtration can be affected by other aspects of your water’s composition, like pH and hardness.

 Tannins are formed from humic acid, a component of organic matter like soil and plants.
 In water supplies, tannins can cause brown discoloration and bitter tastes.

 Removing tannins from water is more an aesthetic choice than a health precaution, though many of our customers choose to filter tannins from their water if not only to rid themselves of unsightly, brown water.

 Tannins can also be accompanied by iron and manganese, though, and as such one should test for all three contaminants when testing his or her well water.
 A tannin filter will often remove tannins from water, through chlorination/ozonation followed by an iron filter can do the trick when iron is also present.

 6. Total Dissolved Solids

-Finally, don’t forget that you can write to us any time with any questions or concerns you may have: simply send an e-mail to email@example.com, leave a comment on our Facebook page, or use our online contact form.
+Finally, don’t forget that you can write to us any time with any questions or concerns you may have: simply send an e-mail to email@example.com, leave a comment on our Facebook page.
 Thanks for reading – we look forward to hearing from you!